So this page is to clear up some questions I might receive. Yes, the questions were made up by myself.

 - Are all the downloads your rips?

 Unfortunately, no. But I will tell you if it’s not mine.
 When it’s not mine, I can verify that the files are 100% lossless.
-However, I can’t make 100% that they were ripped accurately as, most likely, the ripper doesn’t give jack shit about accurately ripping a CD.
+However, I can’t make 100% sure that they were ripped accurately as, most likely, the ripper doesn’t give jack shit about accurately ripping a CD.
 However, if I know the ripper, I’ll be able to tell about the ripping status.

 The same goes for the scans.
 Sometimes, I get albums and they have scans.
 Most of the time, they don’t.
 For the scans, some of them where transcoded into PNG and 600dpi.
 Again, all will be said when it’s not me.